NethServer/nethsecurity-docs/controller.rst

 Version awareness
 =================

-Version awareness is a mechanism that prevents the user from performing operations that are not supported by the unit version.
+Version awareness is a mechanism that prevents the user from performing operations not supported by the unit version.
 To do so, when connecting to the UI of a unit the controller will check the API version during the connection process.
 There are three possible scenarios:

 a.
 If the versions are compatible, the connection proceeds as normal.